solbero/guide-kodi-lutris/GUIDE.md

 The add-on will be located in Kodi at “Add-ons” → “Program Add-ons” → “Lutris”.

-Afterwards, n the remote terminal, remove the files you downloaded.
+Afterwards, in the remote terminal, remove the files you downloaded.

 ```sh
 cd ~/